RMerl/asuswrt-merlin/README-merlin.txt

 Also, Asuswrt-Merlin can track your traffic on a per device (IP) basis, allowing you to monitor traffic history of individual computers.
+This option is called IPTraffic.
 To enable this, you must first set a custom location to store your traffic database (see above).
-Once again, you must also tell it to create the new data file, by enabling "Create or reset advanced data files".
+Once again, you must also tell it to create the new data file, by enabling "Create or reset IPTraffic data files".
-Once done, enable the Advanced Traffic Monitoring option.
+Once done, enable the IPTraffic Monitoring option.
 This will add three new entries to the Traffic Monitor page selector (on the Traffic Monitoring page).